Skip to main content

 Managing tags

-Navigate to Settings → Tags to manage your tag library.
+Navigate to Workspace → Tags in the sidebar to manage your tag library.
 You can:

 • Add a new tag with a name and color